sansneo/prime/README.md

 ```

 > [!TIP]
-> I recommend Signal to text and call with your friends.
+> I like Signal to text and call with friends.
-> It's better then the alternatives to me just because it feels private!
+> It feels better then the alternatives to me!
-> You can find it in the repositories as Signal-Desktop.
+> You can find it in the repositories as `Signal-Desktop`.

 ## Building